Our Products

 The machine gets better with use.

-After that break-in window, efficiency plateaus and then begins a very gradual, very predictable decline over many thousands of hours.
-The Mattei technical department has published efficiency retention data showing less than 2% specific energy degradation after 20,000 hours of continuous operation on their direct-drive models.
-Whether all manufacturers can match that claim is another question.
-The general shape of the curve, a rise followed by a long flat plateau followed by a gentle decline, is characteristic of the technology, not just one brand.
+After that break-in window, efficiency plateaus and then begins a gradual decline over many thousands of hours.
+Mattei has published efficiency retention data showing less than 2% specific energy degradation after 20,000 hours of continuous operation on their direct-drive models.
+The general shape of the curve, a rise followed by a long flat plateau followed by a gentle decline, is characteristic of the technology across manufacturers.

 Screw compressors peak on day one.
-From there, the clearances between male and female rotors grow as coatings wear and bearings develop play.
-Leakage increases on a curve that gets steeper over time, not flatter.
+From there, clearances between male and female rotors grow as coatings wear and bearings develop play.
+Leakage increases and the rate accelerates over time.

 The two machines age in opposite directions during the early thousands of hours, and that gap keeps growing in a way that shows up on the electricity bill long before it shows up in any performance test.